Giftbit/Lightrail-API-V2-Docs/docs/promotions.md

  2. A site wide promotion code that can be entered during checkout.
  3. Unique promotion code delivered to a potential customer.

-Promotions can be valid for a number of dollars or points off, but they can also represent a percent discount.
+Promotions can be valid for a percentage or dollar off discount.
-These variations are all determined by properties on the `Value` which represents the promotion.
+These variations are all determined by properties on the `Value` which represent the promotion.

 ### Getting Started with Promotions
 To get started with promotions, you first need to create a `Program` which defines the default parameters for the promotion you want to create.

-Let's look at an example of creating a sign-up promotion which will be attached to new sign-ups.
+Let's look at an example of creating a sign-up promotion which will be attached to new sign-ups for $5 off their first purchase.

 #### Creating a Program for a Customer Promotion
 The `Program` will define the basic properties for the promotional `Values` that will be created from it.